Getting the best from your

 In terms of batch brewers, we recommend one with good temperature control and a thermal carafe, such as the Bonita One-Touch Thermal Brewer.
 This model also has a pre-wet (“bloom”) feature which allows the coffee to degas before brewing.

 We recommend the Baratza Encore for the best value grinder.
 It is hands-down the most affordable quality grinder on the market, and it yields consistent and even grinds.

 While almost any coffee scale will do for this method, you may consider a Brewista Ratio Scale for its precise measurements.
-This scale also has the ability to give your pouring speed when using a V60 brew method, which optimizes extraction time for the perfect cup.
+This scale also has the ability to give your pouring speed when using pour over brew methods, which optimizes extraction time for the perfect cup.